No portion of a GBO exam may be recorded.

 COVID-19 Accommodations: Graduate Board Oral Exams and Defenses

-For the 2021-2022 Academic Year, Homewood Graduate Board Oral Exams and Defenses may be held in-person or in a partial or fully remote capacity.
+For the Fall 2023 Semester, Homewood Graduate Board Oral Exams and Defenses may be held in-person or in a partial or fully remote capacity.
 Note that in-person participants and attendees will be subject to all university masking/distancing/vaccination/testing policies.
-There is no need to secure prior permission to conduct either GBOs or defenses remotely during this period- simply note on any paperwork that it was ‘Conducted remotely due to COVID-19’.
+There is no need to secure prior permission to conduct either GBOs or defenses remotely during this period- simply note on any paperwork who will be remote/in-person.

 Students should contact the academic staff in their program with any questions.